 For the love of humanity

-In my lifetime, when technology has previously replaced labour it seems to generally to have been the labour of the working classes.
-Anecdotally I've observed well paid factory and skilled trades work replaced by robots and CNC machinery.
+In my lifetime, when technology has previously replaced labour/humans it seems to generally to have been those of the working classes, both skilled and unskilled.
+Anecdotally I observed well paid factory and skilled trades work replaced by robots and CNC machinery.
 In retrospect there doesn't seem to have been an enormous concern by society in general for displaced blue collar workers who at the least seem to have been treated very shabbily after losing employment.
 Will the response to this new technology be different?
-AI seems as capable of replacing not just artists but also well paid white collar managerial arts technocrats such as curators, art educators and administrators.
-In society at large teachers, lawyers, programmers, doctors, journalists...knowledge workers...and many other professional occupations might face massive layoffs and redundancy.
-AI seems to have the potential to wreak havoc among higher value occupations and therefore might receive greater societal push back.
-For me there is hope in the trashing of intellectual and occupational elites by AI.
-Perhaps they'll throttle it's deployment to save their own skins if not ordinary folks.
+AI seems as capable of replacing not just skilled artists but also white collar managerial arts technocrats such as curators, art educators and administrators.
+In society at large AI almost certainly most threatens mostly 'cognitive workers' such as teachers, lawyers, programmers, doctors, journalists...knowledge workers...might face massive layoffs and redundancy.
+AI seems to have the potential to wreak havoc among more higher value occupations and therefore might receive greater societal push back.
+For me there is hope in the potential thrashing of intellectual and occupational elites by AI because hopefully these empowered elites will push to throttle AI deployment to save their own skins.

 The future is short

-Just prior to writing these notes I cancelled my subscription to Midjourney.
+Prior to writing this observational 'essay' of sorts I cancelled my subscription to Midjourney.
 In what time remains to me I'm going to be more interested in what human beings do more than machines.